Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

-This condition was introduced in \cite{LastSimon1999} for $d=1$ and $A_n \equiv 1$.
-It was proved there, that the maximal set $G \subset \RR$, where \eqref{eq:138} is satisfied is a minimal support of $\muAC$.
-Recently, by adapting the approach of \cite{LastSimon1999}, an analogous conclusion for $d \geq 1$ was established in \cite[Theorem 1.2]{Oliveira2022} under the assumption that $A_n = A_n^*$ for any $n$ and

-In contrast, we show in Theorem~\ref{thm:5} that GLS condition implies the hypotheses of Theorem~\ref{thm:10-intr} for a suitably chosen barrier $\barrier$ (see \eqref{eq:120}), which is a different approach than employed in \cite{Oliveira2022}.
+In contrast, we show in Theorem~\ref{thm:5} that \emph{Generalized Last--Simon} (GLS in short) condition implies the hypotheses of Theorem~\ref{thm:10-intr} for a suitably chosen barrier $\barrier$ (see \eqref{eq:120}), which is a different approach from the one used in \cite{Oliveira2022}.
 Let us stress that GLS condition is substantially stronger than the hypotheses of Theorem~\ref{thm:10-intr}.
 Indeed, as we show in Proposition~\ref{prop:20}, the Carleman condition \eqref{eq:128'} is necessary for GLS condition to hold.
-However, we show in Example~\ref{ex:3} self-adjoint Jacobi operators with $d=1$ violating \eqref{eq:128'} but satisfying the hypotheses of Theorem~\ref{thm:10-intr} for any bounded $G \subset \RR$.
-In similar vein, in Example~\ref{ex:1}, we show Jacobi operators with $d=1$ satisfying \eqref{eq:128'} and hypotheses of Theorem~\ref{thm:10-intr} for any non-empty $G \subset (0, \infty)$, but violating GLS condition for $G$.
-So, even for $d=1$, one cannot hope to obtain the part concerning the minimal support of $\muAC$ when \eqref{eq:139} is \emph{not} satisfied.

-Let us recall that in \cite[Theorem 1.2]{Oliveira2022}, under the assumption \eqref{eq:139} and $A_n = A_n^*$ for any $n$, a characterisation of multiplicities of the a.c. spectrum of $J$ is provided in terms of asymptotic properties of singular values of the sequences $P(\la), Q(\la) \in \MGEV{\la}$ corresponding to the initial values

-respectively.
-The approach used there was based on Combes--Thomas type estimates.
-Moreover, no subordinacy theory was considered there and, despite our great effort, we did not manage to use their results to prove Theorem~\ref{thm:10-intr}.

-Our approach to prove Theorem~\ref{thm:10-intr} is based on linking the asymptotic properties of $\MGEV{z}$ to the boundary values of the Cauchy transform of the matrix measure $M$.
-It is defined by
+Our approach to prove Theorem~\ref{thm:10-intr} is based on careful extension of the methods of Jitomirskaya--Last linking the asymptotic properties of generalized eigenvectors to the boundary values of the Cauchy transform of the matrix measure $M$.
+Along the way, we derive an analogue of their famous inequality \cite[Theorem 1.1]{Jitomirskaya1999}, see Theorem~\ref{thm:9}.
+Recently, Oliveira--Carvalho in \cite[Theorem 1.1]{Oliveira2022} also obtained an extension of Jitomirskaya--Last's inequality to $d \geq 1$ which is apparently too weak for proving our Theorem~\ref{thm:10-intr}.

-and it turns out to be the matrix analogue of the well-known Weyl function.
-Since $\Im W(z) \geq 0$ (see \eqref{eq:150}) for $\Im z > 0$, it is a matrix Herglotz function and its boundary values are closely related to properties of $M$, see Section~\ref{sec:boundaryWeyl} for details.

-Similarly as for $d=1$ case (see \cite{Jitomirskaya1999}) one can easily prove that if $J$ is self-adjoint, then for any $\la \in \RR$ there exists a unique function $\JLf{\la} : \RR_+ \to \RR_+$ satisfying